 Need to customize your budget even more?
 You can also create an Excel budget spreadsheet from the ground up!
 Here’s how to make a budget in Excel from scratch, including some of my favorite tips and tricks for customizing your new budget.

 Your goal here is to create a zero-based budget where you account for every dollar you spend and earn.
 It’s a great way to keep track of your money because it is so darn accurate.
 Honestly, once you start using this type of budget, I don’t think you’ll ever use a different style of budget again.

-Start by opening up Excel and choosing “Blank Workbook” or go to File>New>Blank Workbook.
+Start by opening Excel and choosing “Blank Workbook” or go to File>New>Blank Workbook.
 Now you have a fresh canvas to start with.

 Step 2: Set Up Your Income Tab